microsoft/spektate/README.md

    - `REACT_APP_SOURCE_REPO_ACCESS_TOKEN`: Access token for the source repository
    - **Note**: If you're using GitHub, add `REACT_APP_GITHUB_MANIFEST_USERNAME`: Account name or organization name under which the manifest repository resides.

-3. There is frontend and backend folders and each of them are separate yarn projects. `cd frontend` in one window and `cd backend` in another
 4. Run `yarn` in both to install dependencies
 5. Run `yarn start` in both to start the applications.
 You should be able to see the dashboard launch in one, and a Node.js server start in another!
+It should navigate you to the browser where dashboard is running.

 ## Publish Docker image